Skip to content

 Tools

-The MCP server gives your editor 6 tools:
+The MCP server gives your editor 6 core memory tools (the Beta shared-room tools are covered separately below):

 ToolWhat it does